- 1 The Best Things to do in Venice in Winter

 If possible, arrive early in the day during busy times of the year because there can be a very long line to enter the Basilica.

 Fun Fact: The Venetians stole many of the church’s decorations from other churches and palaces.
 Check out the four alabaster columns in this church, which are located behind the main altar.
 They are believed to have been taken from the Basilica di Santa Maria Assunta, a former cathedral in Pula, Croatia, which the Venetians pillaged in 1243.
+It’s very easy to take a day trip to Venice from Pula!

 2. Visit Doge’s Palace